5v1988/kanstructor/README.md

 ## Highlights

-- No programming
-- Very simple installation steps
+- Hassle-free installation
-- Automated tests in plain Yaml
+- Write your automated tests in plain Yaml
-- Visual regression tests in minutes
+- Design your visual regression tests in a matter of minutes
 - Browser compatibility checks
-- Designed for test engineers, product teams

 ## Installation